 An early light breakfast before your flight back to Male.

-Please note that some cruises may run in reverse order.
+Please note that cruises use either the port of Male or Dharavandhoo.
 We recommend checking the ports listed for the specific trip you're interested in, to ensure all your travel plans align accordingly.

 Day 1